-- Lead on the provision of expert advice to the organisation on all matters concerning information security, compliance with policies, setting standards and ensuring best practice. - Provide a central point of contact for information security. - Ensure the operational effectiveness of security controls and processes. - Monitor and co-ordinate the operation of the Information Security Management System. - Be accountable to Practice Manager/Senior Partner for Information Security with the Practice. - Monitor potential and actual security breaches with appropriate expert security resource.
+- Lead on the provision of expert advice to the organisation on all matters concerning information security, compliance with policies, setting standards and ensuring best practice. - Provide a central point of contact for information security. - Ensure the operational effectiveness of security controls and processes. - Be accountable to Practice Manager/Senior Partner for Information Security within the Practice. - Monitor potential and actual security breaches with appropriate expert security resource.